-This requirement does not exclude having a primary research mentor outside a rheumatology division, but does require that the trainee's academic career development has input from rheumatology faculty (e.g., rheumatologist as a comentor).
+This requirement does not exclude having a primary research mentor outside a rheumatology division, but does require that the trainee's academic career development has input from rheumatology faculty (e.g., rheumatologist or rheumatology professional as a co- mentor).
 Mentors must have sufficient independent research support to cover the costs of the proposed research project in excess of the allowable costs of the IA.
 The use of co-mentors to achieve the program's goals is strongly encouraged.